 Thailand is a Southeast Asian country recognized as a destination for tropical beaches, grand palaces, ancient ruins, and Buddhist temples.
 Thailand has a tropical climate with a distinct monsoon season, which means that whatever time of year you visit, it’s going to be warm, humid, and might even be wet.

 There are three seasons in Thailand which can be described as the following: a cool season between November and February, a hot season between March and May, and a rainy (monsoon) season between June and October.
 Heat, humidity, and rainfall vary significantly, depending on where and when you’re traveling.

 Cyclones, also called typhoons, typically affect continental Thailand.
 While Vietnam, Laos, and Cambodia bear the brunt of these powerful storms from the Pacific, they still bring heavy rains.
 Thailand is typically prone to typhoons from June through December, although they are more common from September to November.
 Indian Ocean cyclones can occur year-round due to the warm sea but are most common between April and December.
 In general, Thailand is less affected by storms than its Southeast Asian neighbors.

-Chiang Mai and the rest of the northern region of Thailand enjoy cooler, milder weather throughout the year.
-During the cool season, average highs are in the low 80s (Fahrenheit) but average lows will dip down into the 60s and even lower up in the mountains, making it the only region in Thailand where you’ll ever need a sweater outside!
+Chiang Mai and the rest of the northern region of Thailand enjoys cooler, milder weather throughout the year.
+During the cool season, average highs are around 80 degrees Fahrenheit (27 degrees Celsius), and average lows dip down to 60 F (16 C).
+Temperatures can go even lower up in the mountains, making it the only region in Thailand where you’ll even need a sweater outside.